pombredanne/centidb/docs/notes.rst

 convenient way to store data for programs with medium sized datasets.
 Already with a suitable engine it can offer better durability guarantees, and vastly better performance than larger and more established systems, such as MongoDB.
-Coupled with :py:class:`LmdbEngine <centidb.engines.LmdbEngine>` it is even possible to make consistent online backups without resorting to platform tricks, unlike MongoDB.
+Coupled with :py:class:`LmdbEngine <acid.engines.LmdbEngine>` it is even possible to make consistent online backups without resorting to platform tricks, unlike MongoDB.